nycmeshnet/docs/content/intro/typical Installs.md

 <br><hr><br>

-**4.- A building can connect to an other building with an OmniTik using a different atenna**
+**4.- A building can connect to an other building with an OmniTik using a different antenna**

 A building can connect to another building with an OmniTik using a [SXT] ( /hardware/sxtsqg5acd/ ) antenna.
 It can then serve one or several apartments.